 - Excel spreadsheet showing income and expenditure

 Clubs and Societies are encouraged to use the TUSA template for tracking income and expenses.

 The TUSA has grants available to clubs and societies to help them grow the student experience at UTAS providing quality events, services and programs.
 Grants are available under the following categories.

 - Start Up

-- Capital – Capital grants are available for one off large purchase or for equipment that needs to be replaced that is integral for the running of the club/society.
+- Capital – Capital grants are available for one off large purchases or for equipment that needs to be replaced that is integral for the running of the club/society.
 These grants aren’t capped due to the nature of what they are to support

 - Activity – To support the running of an activity that the club or society is looking to do.
 It must be related to the aims and objectives of the club/society (capped at $250).

 - Maintenance – Helping to support the upkeep of equipment that is integral for a club or society to remain active (capped at $500 or at the discretion of the Clubs and Societies Grant Committee).